kinverarity1/lasio/README.md

-stratigraphic data, you may find [striplog](https://github.com/agile-geoscience/striplog) helpful, while if you are focused on working at the well level, please take a look at [welly](https://github.com/agile-geoscience/welly), which provides much more functionality in that area.
+stratigraphic data, you may find [striplog](https://github.com/agile-geoscience/striplog) helpful, while if you are focused on working at the well level, please take a look at [welly](https://github.com/agile-geoscience/welly), which provides much more functionality in that area. lasio is not particularly fast at reading data from large LAS files, instead focusing on usability and reliability.
+If you are interested in quickly reading many large LAS files, try the R package [lasr](https://github.com/donald-keighley/lasr).

 Note this is not a package for reading LiDAR data (also called "LAS files"); you may want to check out [laspy](https://github.com/laspy/laspy) for that.